What is a Land Acknowledgement?

 When to Use the Land Acknowledgement.

-It is appropriate to include the Land Acknowledgement at the start of official University ceremonies, events, performances, or in documentation or signage.
-It is common practice for the host of the ceremony or event to perform the Acknowledgement, unless a specific person has been requested to share it.
-Events where it may be appropriate to share the Land Acknowledgement include:
+The Acknowledgement may also be included at the start of other official university ceremonies, events, and performances.
+It is appropriate for the host of the ceremony or event to read the Acknowledgement, unless a specific person has been requested to share it.
+Before reading, the host or person should understand the importance of the Land Acknowledgement.

 Regardless of the event, the Acknowledgement is read aloud as the first order of business or at the opening of an event.
 An acknowledgement should be part of a larger conversation about important topics, including privileges many currently experience as a result of colonialism, how to work toward developing an understanding of ongoing trauma from colonialism, and to further deeper understandings beyond acknowledgement, as recommended by Native-Land.ca.